BishwasGit/QRIdentity/README.md

 # SETUP MONGODB CLUSTER AND CREDENTIALS BEFORE USING THE BACKEND FEATURES !
+Make sure you create / edit the .env file in server/.env

 # QRIdentity
 QRIdentity is a cutting-edge identity verification platform that leverages QR code technology to enhance security and streamline authentication processes.
 It offers a seamless and secure way to generate personalized QR codes containing vital identification information such as citizenship numbers, license details etc. Your information, your control.